 For more information on these options, click on the Help button at the bottom of the dialog.

-Once done, hit the OK button to confirm the changes and close out of the dialog.
+Once done, click OK to confirm the changes and close the dialog.

 To place cabinet feet as independent symbols